Ward Weaver III

 Ward Francis Weaver III (born April 6, 1963) is an American convicted murderer.
 He is serving a life sentence without the possibility of parole for sexual assault, rape, attempted murder, and the murders of Ashley Pond and Miranda Gaddis in Oregon City, Oregon.

-Raised in Northern California by his mother, Weaver had a tumultuous childhood; his father, Ward Weaver Jr., was convicted in 1984 of a double-murder.
+Raised in Northern California by his mother, Weaver had a tumultuous childhood; his father, Ward Weaver II, was convicted in 1984 of a double-murder.
 After a stint in the U.S. Navy Reserve, Weaver was convicted of assaulting two teenage girls in Fairfield, California in 1988.

 In January 2002, 12-year-old Ashley Pond disappeared en route to her bus stop in Oregon City, near Weaver's residence.
 Two months later, Pond's classmate, 13-year-old Miranda Gaddis, also vanished under mysterious circumstances.
 The disappearances received international media attention, and were profiled on various television programs, including Unsolved Mysteries.
 The remains of both girls were discovered on Weaver's property in August 2002 during an investigation into the rape of his son's girlfriend, also committed by Weaver.
 In 2004, Weaver was sentenced to life without parole for the sexual assault and murder of both girls.